brkarcher/brkarcher.github.io/src/requiem-14.md

 "Good evening, my friend."

-Valthan seems to have shared my affinity towers, and in the lonely darkness before dawn, he had probably been conducting his studies cooped up in a laboratory at the top of it.
+Valthan seems to have shared my affinity for towers, and in the lonely darkness before dawn, he had probably been conducting his studies cooped up in a laboratory at the top of it.
 I had made my escape directly toward him.

 "Morning, by my reckoning.
 I fear I have overstayed my welcome, and I shall be..."